Three housemates sat together on a sofa

-Sharing a house at university can be a very different experience to sharing a house when you’re working.
-Not only are people less likely to be up for an all night sesh on a Wednesday, you also have different things to consider to create a living situation that suits everybody.
+Sharing a house at university can be a very different experience from sharing a house when you’re working.
+Not only are people less likely to be up for an all-night sesh on a Wednesday, but you also have different things to consider to create a living situation that suits everybody.

-We’ve rounded up our best advice to help you get on just fine with your new professional housemates.
+We’ve rounded up our best advice to help you settle in and get on just fine with your new professional housemates.

 Plan your mornings